nat-davydova/dictionary/README.md

 # dictionary v0.1.0 (in progress) - ⚠️ it's a very draft =)

 ⚙️ user can search words through WordsAPI <br/>
-⚙️ user see very basic loader while request is loading <br/>
+⚙️ user see a loader while request is loading <br/>
-⚙️ user get a very basic error notification if request fails <br/>
+⚙️ user get an error notification if request fails <br/>
 ⚙️ word consists of:

 * word itself;